eucesar/Java-Projects-done-in-class-SI-FIAP/README.md

    <img align="center" alt="Cesar-Java" height="100" width="60" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/java/java-original.svg">
 </p>

-> 🌱👨‍💻 - Compile and run java code.
-I learned about variables and flow control.
-Know the main types of Java.
-I created the site using the Alura course.
+> 🌱👨‍💻 - During the "Programming Lab" classes, I developed projects for study, I will share all these projects in this repertoire during the course.
+I carried out these projects at FIAP.

 ## Download